MicrosoftDocs/sql-docs/docs/relational-databases/performance/intelligent-query-processing-details.md

 With interleaved execution, the actual row counts from the function are used to make better-informed downstream query plan decisions.
 For more information on multi-statement table-valued functions (MSTVFs), see [Table-valued functions](../../relational-databases/user-defined-functions/create-user-defined-functions-database-engine.md#TVF).

 Interleaved execution changes the unidirectional boundary between the optimization and execution phases for a single-query execution and enables plans to adapt based on the revised cardinality estimates.
-During optimization if we encounter a candidate for interleaved execution, which is currently **multi-statement table-valued functions (MSTVFs)**, we will pause optimization, execute the applicable subtree, capture accurate cardinality estimates, and then resume optimization for downstream operations.
+During optimization if the database engine encounters a candidate for interleaved execution which uses **multi-statement table-valued functions (MSTVFs)**, optimization will pause, execute the applicable subtree, capture accurate cardinality estimates, and then resume optimization for downstream operations.

 MSTVFs have a fixed cardinality guess of 100 starting with [!INCLUDE[ssSQL14](../../includes/sssql14-md.md)], and 1 for earlier [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] versions.
 Interleaved execution helps workload performance issues that are due to these fixed cardinality estimates associated with MSTVFs.
 For more information on MSTVFs, see [Create User-defined Functions (Database Engine)](../../relational-databases/user-defined-functions/create-user-defined-functions-database-engine.md#TVF).